Tax Strategy for Small Business Owners: Small Business Tax Planning Best Practices

 Bottom Line

 Small business tax strategy is not a single decision but a coordinated framework spanning entity choice, compensation structure, retirement plans, deduction discipline, multi-state planning, and succession.
-The owners who maximize after-tax wealth aren't necessarily generating the most revenue — they're executing the framework consistently year over year.
-Working with a CPA who treats your business as an ongoing strategic relationship rather than a once-a-year tax preparer is among the highest-ROI professional service decisions available.
+The owners who improve after-tax outcomes are usually the ones executing the framework consistently, keeping books current, and modeling decisions before payroll, year-end, and filing deadlines.

 Small Business Tax Strategy FAQs